6 easy steps to monetize your Facebook Group

-For instance, among some of Podia’s unique benefits are its built-in email marketing tool, live chat messaging, storefront builder, landing page builder, and sales page builder, which let you replace at least nine different tools.
+For instance, among some of Podia’s unique benefits are its built-in email marketing tool, live chat messaging, product page builder, landing page builder, and sales page builder, which let you replace at least nine different tools.

 So, if you’re a busy creator looking to reclaim your time without sacrificing product quality, using an all-in-one platform to create and sell your membership and other digital products from one place is an ideal option.

 After all, 25% of entrepreneurs work more than 40 hours a week and an overwhelming 91% work weekends, so avoiding the too-typical entrepreneurial burnout may be (should be) among your list of priorities.